edisplay/RCB_TA_notes/week-12-mysql-three-days/homework_instructions.md

 CREATE DATABASE zoo_db;
 ```

-launch: gitbash
-Example commands:
+You can't do this in the MySQL console, you have to do this in the terminal (for mac), git bash (for windows)

 on windows it might look like this:
 ```
 C:/xampp/mysql/bin/mysql –u root -p zoo_db < C:/zooDB.sql
 ```
-In this example mySQL is connected via XAMPP and mysql database is located within path:

--u for your mySQL user name, my user name "root", it may also ask for your password.
+In the previous command, the first part is where MySQL is located on your computer, -u is for your MySQL user name (in the previous command it's "root"), it may also ask for your password (in the previous command we have a blank password) .

+If you have trouble finding where MySQL is located on your computer, then do this:

+* run this command in the MySQL console `SHOW VARIABLES WHERE Variable_name LIKE '%dir';`
+* The datadir is where MySQL is located

-zoo_db is the name of the DB you created
+zoo_db is the name of the Database you created
 zooDB is located in C folder

 on a mac it might look like this, and you would run the command in your terminal (do not go into the mysql console and run this)